crate/crate/docs/admin/ssl.rst

    You can use ``on`` SSL mode to configure a multi-zone cluster to ensure encryption for nodes communicating between zones.
-Please note, that SSL has to be ``on`` in all nodes as communication is point-2-point, and intra-zone communication will also be encrypted.
+Please note, that SSL has to be ``on`` in all nodes as communication is point-2-point.
+By default intra-zone communication will also be encrypted but it's possible to switch it to plaintext by enabling ``switch_to_plaintext`` config for trusted zone.

 .. rubric:: Table of contents